18F/github-dashing/README.md

 The project is configured through environment variables.
 Copy the `.env.sample` configuration file to `.env`.
-All configuration is optional, apart from either `ORGS` or `REPOS`.
+All configuration is optional, apart from either `ORG` or `REPOS`.

- * `ORGS`: Github organizations.
-Separate multiple by comma.
-Will use all repos for an organization.
-   Example: `silverstripe,silverstripe-labs`.
+ * `ORG`: GitHub organization.
- * `REPOS`: Github repository identifiers.
-Separate multiple by comma.
-If used alongside `ORGS`, the logic will add all mentioned repos to the ones retrieved from `ORGS`.
+ * `REPOS`: Comma-separated GitHub repository full names.
+If used alongside `ORG`, the logic will add all mentioned repos to the ones retrieved from `ORG`.
    Example: `silverstripe/silverstripe-framework,silverstripe/silverstripe-cms`
  * `SINCE`: Date string, or relative time parsed through [http://guides.rubyonrails.org/active_support_core_extensions.html](ActiveSupport).
 Example: `12.months.ago.beginning_of_month`, `2012-01-01`
- * `GITHUB_LOGIN`: Github authentication is optional, but recommended
- * `GITHUB_OAUTH_TOKEN`: See above
+ * `GITHUB_OAUTH_TOKEN`: Required in order to avoid being rate limited.
  * `TRAVIS_BRANCH_BLACKLIST`: A blacklist of branches ignored by repo, as a JSON string.
    This is useful to ignore old branches which no longer have active builds.
    Example: `{"silverstripe-labs/silverstripe-newsletter":["0.3","0.4"]}`